A carefully placed rain garden in your lawn can help reduce flooding in your community, filter pollution out of rainwater and much more!

 During a rainstorm, our roofs, sidewalks and driveways create thousands of gallons of stormwater runoff that can cause flooding and soil erosion.
 This runoff also carries pollution such as motor fluids, trash, lawn chemicals and bacteria into local waterways.

-Consider constructing a rain garden or contacting your local landscaper for more ideas.
+Consider constructing a rain garden or contact your local landscaper for more ideas.